wiznet-grace/.github/README.md

 :office: To learn about the full range of products and services that WIZnet offers, please visit our official website [WIZnet](https://wiznet.io/).

-:question: For technical support inquiries, please follow the steps in the image below and click the button at the bottom right of the [WIZnet website](https://wiznet.io/) to leave your message.
+:question: For technical support inquiries, please follow the instructions in the image below and click the button at the bottom right of the [WIZnet website](https://wiznet.io/) to leave your message.

 :question: You can also leave your inquiries on our [forum](https://maker.wiznet.io/forum?searchWord=&flag=a&dateType=ad&term=a&tags=&category=&page=1) site.
 <br/><br/>